BrianMitchL/brianm.me/src/posts/drafts/a-look-back-on-2021.md

 ## Socialization

 I feel like I saw so many people and did so many things this year!
-A lot was similar to 2020: outdoor events with small groups, not eating indoors, etc. However, in the early summer when I was vaccinated and COVID-19 rates were low, I was busy seeing people and doing some indoor activities like bowling, trivia at a brewery, eating indoors, larger crows at events, etc. A lot of that was short-lived, but it was nice for a month!
+A lot was similar to 2020: outdoor events with small groups, not eating indoors, etc. However, in the early summer when I was vaccinated and COVID-19 rates were low, I was busy seeing people and doing some indoor activities like bowling, trivia at a brewery, eating indoors, larger crowds at events, etc. A lot of that was short-lived, but it was nice for a month!

 I met a great group of urbanists this Spring and Summer.
 It's been fun to meet new people who live nearby and bike around the city with them!
 I've learned so much from them about what our cities can be (and are in progress of becoming) and the work we need to do to make them better.
 I got to know several candidates who ran for office in Minneapolis this fall, and followed this election more closely than any before.
 This new community definitely helped motivate me to sell my car…